igrigorik/http-client-hints/README.md

 ### Interaction with picture element

 Client Hints can be used alongside [picture element](http://picture.responsiveimages.org/) to automate resolution switching, simplify art-direction, and automate delivery of variable-sized and "pixel perfect" images.
-Let's consider the different scenarios covered by `<picture>`...
+Let's consider different `<picture>` scenarios...

 [Example 1](http://picture.responsiveimages.org/#examples): CH-DPR automates resolution switching use-case and eliminates the need to write `x` queries.
 As a result, the regular `<img>` tag becomes "resolution aware" without any extra work on behalf of the site owner: